gfmg/BrownCrab_IRL-NW/README.md

 # Brown Crab_IRL-NW :crab:

-This repository contains teh analysis for the stock assessment of Brown Crab (*Cancer pagurus*) in the North West of Ireland.
+This repository contains the analysis carried for the stock assessment of Brown Crab (*Cancer pagurus*) in the North West of Ireland.

 The scripts include the development of:
 * Data collation / cleaning